Can Sleep Deprivation Lead to Running Injuries?

 Training is causing damage and damage needs to be repaired.
 Research on elite athletes shows that the more sleep, the better–specifically to reduce risk of injury and improve immune functioning.

-Yes, you likely need to sleep more if you run more.
-But your body will tell you what you need, and your sleep is adaptive.
-Your body is smart and will adjust the stages of your sleep cycle to optimize your recovery.
+If you are running more or more intensely, you likely need more sleep.
+Your sleep is adaptive, says Shallow.
+“Your body is smart and will adjust the stages of your sleep cycle to optimize your recovery.”

 How can you tell if you are getting the right amount of sleep?